Lund International Fantastic Film Festival

 The Lund International Fantastic Film Festival (Fantastisk Filmfestival, abbreviated FFF or LIFFF) is a popular film festival in Lund in southern Sweden that mainly shows fantasy, science fiction and horror films.
 LIFFF is the largest fantastic/genre film festival in Scandinavia.

-In 2015 the festival is broken up into two parts, the first part taking place in Malmö 22—27 September, and the main festival part is held in Lund 22—31 October.
+In 2015 the festival was broken up into two parts.
+The first part took place in Malmö 22–27 September, and the main festival part was held in Lund 22–31 October.

+The 2025 edition will take place from 24 October to 31 October.
+As a member of the Méliès International Festivals Federation the festival will host the Méliès d’Argent Award.
+The winners announced on closing day will compete for the Méliès d’Or.

 Venues

 The festival office and the ticket registers are located in the Lund city hall.
 Most of the screenings during the main festival in October, as well as the year-round previews, take place in Lund, mainly in the cinemas Kino and SF, while the screenings in September take place in the Malmö cinema Spegeln.
 Some events and screenings are also arranged in other surrounding cities.
 Since July 2011, FFF regularly arranges a movie quiz at Moriskan in Malmö.